hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Please register through the link: [Registration](https://docs.google.com/document/d/1n4WDjIZMKNghwnWzMhJKfUPSfHzUeyb4eholMpyMILY/edit?usp=sharing)
 * Create a repository inside your github account with the exact name "Applied_Machine_Learning_S20_Assignments".
 (Rename it if already created.)
 * Please review [Projects](https://github.com/hhaji/Applied-Machine-Learning/tree/master/Projects) for further instructions.
-* After completing all tasks of every assignment set upload related jupyter notebooks, for instance assignments-1.ipynb for the first set.
+* After completing all tasks of every assignment set upload related jupyter notebooks, for instance, assignments-1.ipynb for the first set.

 # Scores

 * Please visit the [link](https://docs.google.com/spreadsheets/d/1ygd1pvTxv3YbedejVGhXTZJ349-rLdRuPKt32WkhXCY/edit?usp=sharing) for the scores.
-* Each assignment set is scored from 100 points as well as extra rewards.Therfore, the total score of each set can be more than 100.
+* Each assignment set is scored from 100 points as well as extra rewards.Therefore, the total score of each set can be more than 100.
-* Sumbmission after deadline is subjected to a penalty, which is 20 points for submission within a week after the deadline and 30 points for more than a week.
+* Submission after the deadline is subjected to a penalty, which is 20 points for submission within a week after the deadline and 30 points for more than a week.
-* Failure to comply [Academic Honor Code](https://github.com/hhaji/Applied-Machine-Learning#academic-honor-code) will results in ZERO score in each set and may have additional consequences!
+* Failure to comply [Academic Honor Code](https://github.com/hhaji/Applied-Machine-Learning#academic-honor-code) will result in the ZERO score in each set and may have additional consequences!